oinkhub/papers/Argonaut/Agenda.md

 ## What a map actually is
 >> This is how it actually works

+Each image represents a region with a certain amount of detail The smaller the region, the more detail you could add

+## Region
+A geometrical representation of the world in 2d.
+A rectangle from this coordinate to this other.

+## Providers
+- Apple Maps
+- Google Maps
+- OpenStreetMap
+- Here
+- TomTom

 ## Point of interest
 Information associated with a location.